 Head over to your Donorbox dashboard and find the campaign you wish the “Donate Button” to link to.

-Click “Donate Button” to the right of that campaign.
+Click the “Donate Button” to the right of that campaign.

 Head over to your website editor (we will be using a WordPress website as our example).
 Find or create the page on which you wish to add your “Donate Button”.

-After naming your page, select the text editor (as opposed to the visual editor) and paste your “Donate Button” embed code in the appropriate text box.
+Once you’re on the page that you want to add the Donate button on, select the text editor (as opposed to the visual editor).
+Paste your “Donate Button” embed code (that you copied in Step 4) in the appropriate text box.

 Publish the page, and you’re all set!